autotouch-community/autotouch-document-dist/README.md

 > - Set "play diretly" to skip the play settings dialog while playing.

 ## How to take screenshot?
-> - Press “Snap” button on the control panel to take screenshot.
+> - Press "Snap" button on the control panel to take screenshot, or just use iOS's screenshot method with which you are able to edit it directly.
-> - The screenshot will be saved as BMP image which might be used to speficy parameters of getColors, findColors or findImage.
+> - The screenshot will be saved as PNG image into "AutoTouch" album of iOS Photo Library, then it might be used to speficy parameters of getColors, findColors or findImage.

 ## How to write a script?
 > - Press "+" button on top right of the local script list, choose “Create a script” to open the script editor.